donwb/vscode-setup/README.md

-# VSCode Multi-project setup example
+# VSCode .Net Core Multi-project setup example

 As I'm reteaching myself C# for the hell of it, I wanted to create a basic multi-project setup as a reference.
 This example includes:
 * A library project, referenced by a console app and a test project